ltrujello/Tikz-Python/README.md

 # Tikz-Python
 An object-oriented Python approach towards providing a giant wrapper for Tikz code, with the goal of streamlining the process of creating complex figures for TeX documents.

+## Requirements
+Python 3.7+ and any relatively up-to-date version of a LaTeX that can process `tikz` and its libraries (which you probably already have if you're looking at this).

+## Installation
+Run `git clone https://github.com/ltrujello/Tikz-Python` and place `tikzpy` within your python `site-packages`.

 ## How to Use: Basics
 An example of this package in action is below.